COMHIS/python-basics/3_basic_concepts_ii/part3.md

 **Read more:** [Importing modules and functions](./modules.md)

+---

 ### Variables

-After that, we define a few variables that we'll use for our inputdata and the term that we are going to construct the 2-grams around:
+After that, we define a few variables that we'll use for our input data and the term that we are going to construct the 2-grams around:

 ```python
 inputfile = "brothers_karamazov.txt"